 Urban Farm & Accessible Edibles

-This unique vertical growing system has been developed by one of our members and has been recognised nationally and internationally as an ultra-low cost method for producing vegetables and fruit.
+A unique vertical growing system has also been developed by one of our members and has been recognised nationally and internationally as an ultra-low cost method for producing vegetables and fruit.
 It requires no arable land and is particularly suitable when used in arid climates.
 We have carried out trials in Britain, Kenya and Bangladesh with very positive results and its development marks a new phase in Rotary's progressive ideas for the modern world.

 Rochdale Rotary Club was given the 2010 National Rotary (RIBI) Rodney Huggins Environment award for innovative projects.
 Additionally UrbanFarm was been awarded the 2013 Colombo Plate Environmental Award.